snowgoon88/PyMaia/README.md

-Internship - Loria, MAIA Team
+A Study of Reservoir Computing
 ====

-Théo Biasutto--Lervat
+By Théo Biasutto--Lervat
+Internship under the supervision of Alain Dutech
+INRIA - Loria, MAIA Team, 2014